 The heart of my work has gradually shifted from administration alone to helping churches and Christian mission agencies become effective in all they do.
 This has come through a steadily widening range of assignments and commissions.

 Over these years I saw my work gradually develop again to include a greater range of strategic initiatives on a national scale, including the launch and growth of the UK Church Administrator Network (UCAN) and the further development of my writing output in the Resources section of this website.

 In 2012 I initiated a period of succession planning so that others could take my work and vision forward over the coming years.

 Into the future (2018-)

 This meant that in October 2017 I was able to hand over the UK Church Administrator Network (UCAN) to a team who are leading it in new and exciting ways as its own independent organisation.
-I have now refocused my energies on my consultancy, training and writing.
+I have refocused my energies on my consultancy, training and writing.
 I am cutting my hours back somewhat in 2023 in a gentle move towards planned retirement from up-front work at the end of 2024.
 I hope to continue writing after that.